ShanaScogin/BayesPostEst/README.md

 This package will implement several main functions.
 Please check back for more details.
 Details will come soon.

 ## Examples
 Please check back for more examples.
+These are from [Johannes Karreth's website](http://www.jkarreth.net/index.html).

 # What's Happening
 This package is in the beginning stages.
 We hope to be up and running within the next few months.
 Please check back for more.